sunset666/library_app/README.md

+#LibraryApp

 Simple App to keep track of your books

-for testing purposes use python own smtp server

-python -m smtpd -n -c DebuggingServer localhost:8025
+For testing purposes use python own smtp server python -m smtpd -n -c DebuggingServer localhost:8025